ysuarez/git_learning/README.md

   * for example
     * add, commit, push
     * show log, diff
-  * though having a little bit of clicking is not the end of the world
+  * though having a little of clicking is not the end of the world
   * on the other hand, I want to try to avoid a ton of commits, but I also don't want to lose data in HD diesI
     * I have an idea
-      * I will explore usign a topic branch (whcih is always good)
+      * I will explore using a topic branch (which is always good)
-      * then do rebase and squashing all of my commmits to make me look smart
+      * then do rebase and squashing all of my commits to make me look smart
         * need to research this
-    * maybe I can create cron job to create autoamted back ups to the cloud???
+    * maybe I can create cron job to create automated back-ups to the cloud???

 * fetch
   * ??? there may not be key binding????
 * Update project
-  * TODO: research what this really means
-    * I may get window to pick merge versus rebase???
   * command + T
+  * I get window to pick merge into current branch
+    * or rebase the current branch on top of incoming changes
+    * also a choice to pick one of them as default
+      * for now, I rather always pick

 * diff
   * usually not shortcut